Past Conference:

 Saturday, March 28, 10:00 AM – 11:30 AM (Arizona and Pacific Time)

-This panel will be presented by live video stream and available later for those who cannot attend live
+This panel will be presented by live video stream and available later for those who cannot attend live.

 Neuroscientists used to believe that the brain’s structure and function were essentially fixed throughout adulthood.
 Recent studies of the brain and nervous system illustrate a system adapting to every experience.
 The brain can be injured by traumatic emotional events, physical trauma and chronic high levels of stress, but it can also be healed by these same mechanisms of neuroplasticity.
 While some pharmaceuticals may be showing promise in this area, this panel explores botanicals and other naturopathic therapies for restoring balance.